plone/volto/docs/source/blocks/core/grid.md

 The grid block has the following settings.

 `Headline`
-:   The headline is a heading that appears above the title of the grid block.
+:   The headline is a heading that appears above the columns of the grid block.

 ## Block configuration